Cataract Surgery

 Duration

-- Total facility time: 2-3 hours (preparation and recovery)
+- Total facility time is often 2-3 hours because prep and recovery take time

 Laser-Assisted Cataract Surgery